remotekieran/remote-kieran/content/work/miningpool.md

 I approached this product like any other by following a go-to-market process:

 1. Market and customer research to identify underserved areas and pain points
-2. Jobs people need to complete and general themes
+2. Jobs customers need to complete and general themes
 3. User personas based on jobs and themes
 4. Positioning, messaging, value proposition
 5. Launch and marketing plan